CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

-"scent_intensity": 800,// int affecting the target scent toward which you current smell gravitates. (default: 500) "scent_mask": -200,// int added to your target scent value. (default: 0) "scent_type": "sc_flower",// scent_typeid, defined in scent_types.json, The type scent you emit. (default: empty) "bleed_resist": 1000, // Int quantifiying your resistance to bleed effect, if its > to the intensity of the effect you don't get any bleeding. (default: 0)
+"scent_intensity": 800,// int affecting the target scent toward which you current smell gravitates. (default: 500) "scent_mask": -200,// int added to your target scent value. (default: 0) "scent_type": "sc_flower",// scent_typeid, defined in scent_types.json, The type scent you emit. (default: empty) "bleed_resist": 1000, // Int quantifying your resistance to bleed effect, if its > to the intensity of the effect you don't get any bleeding. (default: 0)
 "fat_to_max_hp": 1.0, // Amount of hp_max gained for each unit of bmi above character_weight_category::normal. (default: 0.0)
 "healthy_rate": 0.0, // How fast your health can change.
 If set to 0 it never changes. (default: 1.0) "weakness_to_water": 5, // How much damage water does to you, negative values heal you. (default: 0) "ignored_by": [ "ZOMBIE" ], // List of species ignoring you. (default: empty) "anger_relations": [ [ "MARSHMALLOW", 20 ], [ "GUMMY", 5 ], [ "CHEWGUM", 20 ] ], // List of species angered by you and by how much, can use negative value to calm.  (default: empty)
-"can_only_eat": [ "junk" ], // List of materiel required for food to be comestible for you. (default: empty) "can_only_heal_with": [ "bandage" ], // List of med you are restricted to, this includes mutagen,serum,aspirin,bandages etc... (default: empty)
+"can_only_eat": [ "junk" ], // List of material required for food to be comestible for you. (default: empty) "can_only_heal_with": [ "bandage" ], // List of med you are restricted to, this includes mutagen,serum,aspirin,bandages etc... (default: empty)
 "can_heal_with": [ "caramel_ointement" ], // List of med that will work for you but not for anyone.
 See `CANT_HEAL_EVERYONE` flag for items. (default: empty)
 "allowed_category": [ "ALPHA" ], // List of category you can mutate into. (default: empty)